paulina-grunwald/Udacity-Full-Stack-Web-Developer-Nanodegree/3. The Backend Databases and Applications/Course Exercises/README.md

     # Run local server with the application
     app.run(host='0.0.0.0', port=5000)
 ```

-We then use the ``route() decorator`` to tell Flask what URL should trigger our function.
+We then use the ``route() decorator`` we tell Flask what URL should trigger our function.
 The decorator in the above script wraps the function inside the app.route function that was created by Flask.
 If either of these routes get sent to the browser (``http://localhost:5000/`` or ``http://localhost:5000/hello``) the function HelloWorld will be executed.

 The ``run() function`` to run the local server with our application.
-The if __name__ == '__main__': makes sure the server only runs if the script is executed directly from the Python interpreter and not used as an imported module
+The if __name__ == '__main__': makes sure the server only runs if the script is executed directly from the Python interpreter and not used as an imported module.

 If you enable ``debug support`` the server will reload itself on code changes, and it will also provide you with a helpful debugger if things go wrong.
 To enable debug support you can use this code:

 ```python
 app.debug = True